thomas-god/thomas-god.github.io/_drafts/rust_htmx.md

 generate it during the build process.
 The tailwind cli also provides hot reload for you styles when developing.

+### Developer experience and hot-reloading

+To have some form of hot-reloading I used two commands:

+- the tailwind CLI:
+  `npx @tailwindcss/cli -i ./input.css -o ./assets/style/output.css --watch` to
+  watch for change in the CSS of the application,
+- [bacon CLI](https://dystroy.org/bacon/) `bacon run-long` to recompile and run the application on code (and template) change.
+But this does not propagate the reload to connected clients that you have to reload yourself.

 ### Serving a JSON API alongside htmx

 We can use standard